HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 This was all the more important given what was the ambition of the project - GuardianCycle strove to provide a whole suite of functionality to the user, across a number of different platforms; which meant that the team as a whole needed to understand how myriad parts interlocked.
 Taking this strong object-oriented approach fostered this understanding.

-Indeed sketching out a UML Use Case diagram for this system (under the early working title of CyberDome) showed the number of different stakeholders involved:
+Indeed sketching out a UML use Case diagram for this system (under the early working title of CyberDome) showed the number of different stakeholders involved:

 ![UML Use Case Diagram](media/enduser.png)

-The complexity of interactions between these functions was further explored in a UML Class diagram which extended standard UML by attempting to overlay stakeholders over encapsulated methods and data:
+The complexity of interactions between these functions was further explored in a UML class diagram which extended standard UML by attempting to overlay stakeholders over encapsulated methods and data:

 ![UML Class Venn diagram](media/initialuml.png)